Stephen Page: Early life and education

+He first worked as a trainee law clerk at the Aboriginal and Torres Strait Island legal service, and he considered going on to study law at university, but was attracted by a poster about an Indigenous dance college.
 He moved to Sydney when he was 16 and trained with the Aboriginal Islander Dance Theatre, which would later become the National Aboriginal Islander Skills Development Association (NAISDA).
-He graduated from NAISDA in 1983.
+He graduated from NAISDA in 1983 after three years, gaining a certificate and diploma.
+In 1984, Page choreographed his first major work, Warumpi Warumpi, for a choreographic workshop at NAISDA.